 What is non-statistical sampling?

-Non-statistical sampling is any audit sampling approach where the auditor does not use probability theory to evaluate results or quantify sampling risk.
-ISA 530.7 permits it explicitly — the decision between statistical and non-statistical sampling is a matter of professional judgement, not a hierarchy of quality.
+Formally, non-statistical sampling is any audit sampling approach where the auditor does not use probability theory to evaluate results or quantify sampling risk.
+ISA 530.7 permits it explicitly.
+The decision between statistical and non-statistical sampling is a matter of professional judgement, not a hierarchy of quality.

 In practice, most audit firms use non-statistical sampling as their default.
 Selection methods include haphazard selection (picking items without a deliberate pattern but also without a random number generator) and systematic selection with a random start.
 Firm methodology tables typically provide pre-calculated sample sizes based on assessed risk levels, acting as a proxy for the statistical inputs the auditor would otherwise specify.

-ISA 530.A6 requires the auditor to consider population characteristics when designing any sample, and ISA 530.A13 warns against drawing statistical conclusions from a non-statistical sample.
-The evaluation must remain consistent with the design: if the sample was not designed statistically, the conclusion must be based on professional judgement, not on implied confidence levels or extrapolated error limits.
+ISA 530 .A6 requires the auditor to consider population characteristics when designing any sample, and ISA 530 .A13 warns against drawing statistical conclusions from a non-statistical sample.
+The evaluation must stay consistent with the design.
+If the sample wasn't designed statistically, the conclusion must rest on professional judgement, not on implied confidence levels or extrapolated error limits.

 Key Points

-• Equally valid per ISA 530.A10.
-The standard treats statistical and non-statistical sampling as equivalent when properly applied.
+• ISA 530 .A10 treats statistical and non-statistical sampling as equally valid when properly applied.
 Neither is superior by default.

-• Must still project errors to the population.
-ISA 530.14 requires the auditor to project misstatements found in the sample to the population, regardless of the sampling approach used.
+• ISA 530.14 still requires the auditor to project misstatements found in the sample to the population, regardless of the sampling approach used.

-• Sample must still be representative.
-Using non-statistical sampling does not relax the requirement that the sample should be expected to be representative of the population (ISA 530.A6).
+• Using non-statistical sampling doesn't relax the requirement that the sample should be expected to be representative of the population ( ISA 530 .A6).

-• Documentation burden is heavier.
+• The documentation burden is heavier.
 Without recalculable statistical inputs, the auditor must clearly document the rationale for sample size, selection method, and the basis for the conclusion.

 Why it matters in practice

 A recurring finding from the FRC and other regulators is teams using firm methodology table sizes without adjusting for the specific engagement's circumstances.
-A table might specify 25 items for a "low risk" control, but if the population has unusual characteristics — such as heavy concentration in a few accounts or seasonal clustering — the standard size may be insufficient.
-ISA 530.A6 expects the auditor to consider these factors, not simply default to the table.
+A table might specify 25 items for a "low risk" control, but if the population has unusual characteristics (heavy concentration in a few accounts, seasonal clustering, or a wide range of transaction values) the standard size may be insufficient.
+ISA 530 .A6 expects the auditor to consider these factors, not simply default to the table.
+We've seen this on about half the engagements where the sample number is essentially a PIOOMA figure pulled from the table and never questioned.

 Key standard references